askides/aurora/README.md

 <br/>

+# IMPORTANT: V2 IS COMING SOON!

+Currently i left all the issues and updates for the V1 version, because i'm working on a V2 version which will be released soon.
+Please check out the V2 branch if you want to stay updated.

 # About Aurora 🌈

 Hate Cookies?
 Introducing Aurora, 100% Cookie-Free Open Website Analytics.
 Collect Anonymous Data.
 Make your Audience Happy Now!